tatiana404/nice_simple_quiz/README.md

 ## Description

 For this challenge Challenge I built a timed coding quiz application with multiple-choice questions.
-It will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+It will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean, polished, and responsive user interface.

 ## Installation